palewire/first-python-notebook/docs/about/index.rst

 He is also a cofounder of the `California Civic Data Coalition <http://www.californiacivicdata.org/>`_, an open-source network of developers working to open up public data, and the creator of `PastPages <http://www.pastpages.org/>`_, an archive dedicated to the preservation of online news.

 Ben has worked at the Los Angeles Times since 2007.
-Before working at The Times, Ben conducted data analysis for investigative projects at The Center for Public Integrity in Washington DC.
+Before working at The Times, Ben conducted data analysis for investigative projects at The Center for Public Integrity in Washington D.C.

 Projects he has contributed to have been awarded the Pulitzer Prize, the Library of Congress' Innovation Award and numerous other prizes for investigative reporting, digital design and online journalism.